Cornwall Minerals Railway: Lease to the Great Western Railway

-Extensions; and a closure

 Finding itself out of administration, and with income steadily rising as the mineral traffic revived, and the original network being operated by the GWR, the CMR considered adding to its network to better serve mineral traffic.
 A short spur to Wheal Virgin was opened, probably in 1893; it was known as the Wheal Rose Branch (not to be confused with East Wheal Rose, south of Newquay).
-On 2 October 1893 a more ambitious new line from Goonbarrow Junction (then referred to as Roskear Sidings) to Carbean; this section was 3+1/2 mi in length.
+On 2 October 1893 a more ambitious new line from Goonbarrow Junction (then referred to as Roskear Sidings) opened to Carbean; this section was 3+1/2 mi in length.
 A shorter branch, half a mile (about 1 km) in length was opened on the same day from Bugle to Martins Goonbarrow and Great Beam.
 The CMR worked the longer Carbean branch itself with a locomotive specially acquired for the purpose.

 The Lostwithiel and Fowey Railway (L&FR) had opened as a broad gauge line connecting jetties at Carne Point, a short distance north of Fowey itself, in 1869.
 Intended for mineral traffic to the harbour, it was never successful in attracting traffic away from other routes, and it suffered commercially when the CMR line to Fowey opened in 1874.
 Traffic was suspended at the beginning of 1880.
 The CMR became interested in it as its jetties were usable, and it purchased the line from the insolvent owners; the transfer was authorised by the Lostwithiel and Fowey Railway Act 1892 (55 & 56 Vict. c. clxxxii) on 27 June 1892.
 The CMR rebuilt the line, reconstructing several bridges and altering the track gauge to standard gauge: the main line at Lostwithiel had been converted by the GWR in May 1892.
 The jetties at Carne Point were improved, and a connecting line was made between the CMR Fowey station and yard, and the former L&FR Carne Point terminal.
 The line reopened on 16 September 1895, and carried both goods and passenger traffic.

 The short Gravel Hill extension from Treamble had been built solely to serve an iron mine there, and almost as soon as it opened the collapse in iron ore prices led to closure of the mine.
 Left without any traffic, the line was lifted in 1888.

 Treffry's water wheel at Carmears was put back into use in the 1890s to mill stone.
 This became known as the Wheelpit Mill and the resulting material was piped down to Pontsmill in slurry form in a pipeline laid on the course of the former tramway incline.
 The raw material was brought to the site along the original Treffry line over the viaduct.
 This horse-drawn operation continued until about 1918, the primitive operating method having been a significant disadvantage.
 The Colcerrow Quarry operation, also using the viaduct, continued until about 1930.